y-lohse/inkjs/README.md

 // the generated json can be further re-used
 ```

+You can use this in combination with [Webpack and TypeScript](docs/working-with-typescript-and-webpack.md).

 ### Differences with the C# Compiler

 See [Differences with the C# Compiler](docs/compiler-differences.md).

 ## Compatibility table